 - Do you run a large estate or support smallholders

-Some tools fit cooperatives and smaller farms, while others handle multi estate organisations with many divisions. - How mechanised is your workflow
+Some tools fit cooperatives and smaller farms, while others handle multi estate organizations with many divisions. - How mechanized is your workflow

 Pick a system that matches your reality and still supports growth and integration.